cirosantilli/networking-cheat/apache.md

     curl u:p@localhost/test/auth
     curl -u u:p localhost/test/auth

-of course, better using the `-u` option which could work also for different authentication methods.
+Of course, better using the `-u` option which could work also for different authentication methods.

 ## PHP